SeanMcP/.com/src/pages/articles/adding-accessibility-checks-to-react/index.md

     <div class="App" role="app"></div>
 ```

 My favorite part of using react-a11y are the links they provide.
-Sometimes finding the recommended fix to an accessibility problem is harder than finding an issue in the first place!
+Sometimes finding the recommended fix to an accessibility problem is harder than finding the issue in the first place!

-Console warnings are great, but let's add another tool to help catch mistakes before they make it to the browser.
+React-a11y is a popular library, but it's not the only option we have to check for our application at render.

 ## React-axe